-You can use the scrollbar on the right side of this window to scroll through the information at the bottom.
-In addition to viewing the biographical information, you can use the Print icon located at the top right of the popup window to print it.
+You can use the scrollbar on the right side of this window to see the information at the bottom of the window.
+In addition to viewing the biographical information, you can also use the Print icon located at the top right of the popup window to print it.